osrf/gazebo_tutorials/aerodynamics/tutorial.md

 gz topic -e /gazebo/default/cessna_c172/state
 ~~~

-In the Gazebo window, right click on the model and press `Follow`.
+In the Gazebo-classic window, right click on the model and press `Follow`.
 The user
 camera will follow the plane during the flight and you will not lose it.

 Press '1' to start the preset for take-off.
 The propeller